-The French, Italian, Spanish, Portuguese and Chinese models are monolingual language models trained on versions of the SQuAD dataset in their respective languages and their authors report decent results in their model cards (e.g. here and here).
+The French and Italian models are both monolingual language models trained on French and Italian versions of the SQuAD dataset and their authors report decent results in their model cards here and here.
 There also exist Korean QA models on the model hub but their performance is not reported.

 The zero-shot model that is shown above is a multilingual XLM-RoBERTa Large that is trained on English SQuAD.
 It is clear, from our evaluations, that the model has been able to transfer some of its English QA capabilities to other languages, but still its performance lags behind that of the monolingual models.
 Nonetheless, if there is not yet a monolingual model for your language and it is one of the 100 supported by XLM-RoBERTa, this zero-shot model may serve as a decent first baseline.